jisotalo/ads-client/README.md

 Bugs are fixed if found and new features can be added.
 Please let me know if you have any ideas!

+# Using Node-RED?
+Check out the [node-red-contrib-ads-client](https://www.npmjs.com/package/node-red-contrib-ads-client) package.
+It's an `ads-client` wrapper for Node-RED to get the same functionality.

 # Table of contents